cea-trust-platform/trust-documentation/doc/source/srcs/quick_start.md

 Geometry of the Obstacle case
 ```

-The following table summerise the parameters of the simulation:
+The following table summarises the parameters of the simulation:

 | **Fluid Properties** | **Value** |
 |:---------------:|:---------------:|